kevin-ssy/Optical-Flow-Guided-Feature/README.md

 ![ ](head_pic.jpg)

 ### Update
-We've just release the code as a initial version.
+We've just release the code as an initial version.
 Further code, docs, models and training recipes will be available VERY soon.

 This repo holds the implementation code of the paper: